A1 motorway (Tunisia)

 Tunisia's A1 or A-1 motorway is a 659 km road connecting Tunis and Ben Guerdane.
 In the map shown, the A-1 is in red.
 The highway was built from Tunis at the north end toward the south and is continuing to be extended to finally reach the Tunisian Libyan border.

 The A-1 is conceived of as part of an international project, sometimes called the Trans-Maghreb or Trans-North Africa Highway or Trans-African Highway 1 that is planned to reach from Cairo to Dakar.

 There are three lanes each way from Tunis to Hammamet then two lanes each way from Hammamet to Sfax.
 It is a toll road part of the way.
 Road signs are in Arabic and French.
 The speed limit on Tunisian highways is 110 km/h.

 History

 The first section connected Tunis to Turki (near Grombalia) in 1981.
-It was extended to Hammamet in 1986, to Enfidha in 1994, and to Sfax in 2008 and to Gabes in 2019.
+It was extended to Hammamet in 1986, to Enfidha in 1994, to Sfax in 2008, and to Gabes in 2019.